1. 8.4 Dynamic markup insertion

 Otherwise

-1. Create an XML parser parse, associated with document, and with XML scripting support disabled.
+1. Create an XML parser parser, associated with document, and with XML scripting support disabled.

 3. If the previous step resulted in an XML well-formedness or XML namespace well-formedness error, then: